christopherkenny/apsr/README.md

 ## License

 This modifies the Overleaf APSR - American Political Science Review Submission Template, available at <https://www.overleaf.com/latex/templates/apsr-american-political-science-review-submission-template/fxffppspqczt>.
 The original template is licensed under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The Quarto template is licensed under the [MIT License](LICENSE.md)